tsutterley/gravity-toolkit/doc/source/getting_started/Install.rst

-``gravity-toolkit`` is available for download from the `GitHub repository <https://github.com/tsutterley/gravity-toolkit>`_, and the `Python Package Index (pypi) <https://pypi.org/project/gravity-toolkit/>`_, The contents of the repository can be download as a `zipped file <https://github.com/tsutterley/gravity-toolkit/archive/main.zip>`_  or cloned.
+``gravity-toolkit`` is available for download from the `GitHub repository <https://github.com/tsutterley/gravity-toolkit>`_, and the `Python Package Index (pypi) <https://pypi.org/project/gravity-toolkit/>`_, The contents of the repository can be downloaded as a `zipped file <https://github.com/tsutterley/gravity-toolkit/archive/main.zip>`_  or cloned.

 To use this repository, please fork into your own account and then clone onto your system: